 In the main story, there were four constellations that blocked that 'tail slap'.

-Thor and Dionysus, Kim Dokja who activated [Jeoninhwa], and Kyrgios.
+Thor and Dionysus, Kim Dokja who activated [Electrification], and Kyrgios.
 Only after they joined forces did they manage to block the 'first shockwave'.

 However, there was no Thor or Dionysus here.